Middle Triassic

 Formerly the middle series in the Triassic was also known as Muschelkalk.
 This name is now only used for a specific unit of rock strata with approximately Middle Triassic age, found in western Europe.

-Middle Triassic fauna
+Middle Triassic life

 Following the Permian–Triassic extinction event, the most devastating of all mass-extinctions, life recovered slowly.
 In the Middle Triassic, many groups of organisms reached higher diversity again, such as the marine reptiles (e.g. ichthyosaurs, sauropterygians, thallatosaurs), ray-finned fish and many invertebrate groups like molluscs (ammonoids, bivalves, gastropods).

-During the Middle Triassic, there were no flowering plants, but instead there were ferns and mosses.
+During the Middle Triassic, there were not yet any flowering plants, but instead there were seed ferns and gymnosperms.
 Small dinosauriforms began to appear, like Nyasasaurus and the ichnogenus Iranosauripus.